Help! When Should I Update My Passport Photo?

-You can expect a standard passport renewal to take anywhere from four to six weeks.
+You can expect a standard passport renewal to take four to six weeks.
 If you’re in a time crunch, sometimes this just isn’t going to work.

-Luckily, we can help you to apply for an emergency passport that could get you a renewed passport in as little as 24 hours.
+Luckily, we can help you apply for an emergency passport that could get you renewed in as little as 24 hours.

 Let’s make one thing clear about passport photos right out of the gate.

 You need to understand that you can’t just switch up your old passport photo and paste a new one into your passport.